2ndmk2/preseimei/README.md

 You need to get *index files* from http://data.astrometry.net/4200/, and
 put them to data directory for astrometry.net (possibly /usr/local/astrometry/data)
+Be careful that the total size can be ~30GB.

 Necessary index files depend on FOV, and it would be OK to get only index-4201~4205 files for TriCCS (6 * 12 arcmins^2).
 You can use the function for downloading files: